ogaudefroy/AspNetRoutingFeatureToggle/README.md

 # AspNetRoutingFeatureToggle

-A feature toggle library with ASP.Net routing attempting to solve A/B testing with constant URLs.
+AspNetRoutingFeatureToggle is a feature toggle library based on ASP.Net routing attempting to solve A/B testing with constant URLs.

+## Use Case
+Currently migrating a legacy ASP.Net application ?
+You want to implement A/B testing ?
+Maintaining public facing URLs is an explicit requirement ?
+Your URLs are already managed by ASP.Net routing ?

+If all of the above are true, then you might be interested by this library to succeed your migration path.

+Here is how it works:
+    - Feature toggle is based on a predicate with the [RequestContext](https://msdn.microsoft.com/en-us/library/system.web.routing.requestcontext%28v=vs.110%29.aspx)
+    - If the toggle returns true then ExperimentalRoute is executed
+    - Otherwise CurrentRoute is executed

+Current implementation supports WebForms and MVC [IRouteHandler](https://msdn.microsoft.com/fr-fr/library/system.web.routing.iroutehandler(v=vs.110).aspx) implementations ; works with anonymous and named routes.
+A fluent builder helps you configure seamlessly your routes.

+## Examples
 ### WebForms to WebForms

     var route = FeatureToggleRouteBuilder.WithUrl("homepage")